FAQ for Newsrooms

 Yes, we’re happy to help.
 In the past, we have pitched local foundations on behalf of news organizations, helped with crowd-funding campaigns to encourage community support and in general done whatever is needed to help the news organization.

-If that scenario is a possibility in your community, we’re happy to talk to you about it.
+Yes.
+If that happy scenario is a possibility in your community, we’re happy to talk to you about it.

-Yes, absolutely.
-You just have to make the case that you’ll use the RFA corps members well and that you can provide the financial match.
+Yes, absolutely, though we don’t allow more than three in your newsroom per service year.
+You have to make the case that you’ll use the RFA corps members well and that you can provide the financial match.
+Current host newsrooms that want more corps members have to be in good standing with our program (they’ve completed required surveys, etc.).

 No. We have placed talented photographers and TV and radio reporters in local newsrooms.
 But all of them have to write well and clearly.